 The MRE utilizes pit shells to constrain resources at the Whistler, Island Mountain, and Raintree West gold-copper deposits, as well as an underground potentially mineable shape to constrain the resource estimate for the deeper portion of the Raintree West deposit.
 The current estimate has been updated with new metal prices of US\$1,600/oz gold price, US\$3.25 copper and US\$21/oz silver, updated recoveries, smelter terms, costs, as summarized in the notes to Table 1-1.
-Geologic modelling has also been updated, with drilling and exploration work completed prior to 2016.
-No additional work was completed on the project after 2016.
+Metal prices have been chosen based partially on market research by the Bank of Montreal (BMO, 2021a) for Au prices as quoted in numerous NI 43-101 reports and for Cu and Ag (BMO, 2021b) based on mean prices from 2021 through to forecast up to 2026 and long term.
+The metal prices chosen also considered the spot prices and the three-year trailing average prices.
+For all three metals, the final prices used for this resource estimate are below both the spot metal price and the three-year trailing average, which is considered an industry standard in choosing prices.